Facebook Pixel

 DPI Visualisation

 When it comes to printing, you’ll hear the term 300dpi thrown around.
 So, what is 300dpi?
-While you can print technically at any DPI you like, for a flyer or poster that is designed to be read at arm's length, 300dpi is the standard print resolution that you should design with.
-Print machinery often has the capability to print at over 1000dpi, however, once you go over 300dpi, the benefit is minimal and you’ll struggle to notice a perceivable difference in the quality of your prints.
-Designing your print at 300dpi also saves on file size so it takes us less time to load, set up and send your files to print.
+While you can print technically at any DPI you like, for a custom poster that is designed to be read at arm's length, 300dpi is the standard print resolution that you should design with.
+Print machinery often has the capability to print at over 1000dpi, however, once you go over 300dpi, the benefit is minimal, and you’ll struggle to notice a perceivable difference in the quality of your prints.
+Designing your print at 300dpi also saves on file size so it takes us less time to load, set up and send your files to print… win-win!

 What Is DPI Resolution?